Mazda Furai: Overview

 The Furai, meaning "sound of the wind", was the fifth and last of the Nagare line of concept cars that have been made by Mazda since 2006.
 The chassis was based on the Courage Compétition C65 Le Mans Prototype that Mazda last used to compete in the American Le Mans Series, two seasons previously and was designed to use E100 ethanol fuel, it was powered by a heavily modified 20B 3-rotor wankel engine that produces 450 bhp.
 The engine was developed and built by renowned rotary tuner, Racing Beat, who also built the car's rotary-shaped muffler canister.

 The car wore the number 55, that of its 24 Hours of Le Mans-winning ancestor, the 787B.
 Unlike many concept cars, the Furai was fully functional and was tested at various tracks.
 It ran at Laguna Seca and Buttonwillow.

 The head designer, Laurens van den Acker, stated in an interview with Top Gear magazine that there would have been possibilities of the Furai being used for racing in Le Mans, and he also had strong hopes that the car could be brought to the market.

 Appearances

-The Furai appears as a playable vehicle in various video games such as Real Racing 3, Gran Turismo, Forza, CSR Racing, GRID, Asphalt and GT Racing.
-Additionally, a die-cast toy of the car has been made by Hot Wheels.
+The Furai appears as a playable vehicle in various video games such as Real Racing 3, Gran Turismo, Forza Motorsport and Forza Horizon, CSR Racing, Grid, Asphalt, and GT Racing.
+Additionally, a die-cast toy of the car has been made by Mattel via its Hot Wheels brand.